pguse/ics4u-go/notes/10-pointers/README.md

 ## Variables

-Variables in Go have four properties:  a name, a type, a value, and a memory address _(where the value is stored)_.
+Variables in Go have four properties:  a name, a type, a value, and a memory address _(where the value is stored in RAM)_.
 You can access the **value** as follows,

 ```go
 a := 52